dfhoughton/perimeter-playground/README.md

 I wanted to do these things, and I wanted to do them with algorithms which avoided as much as possible expensive transcendental functions -- trigonometry and square roots.
 And when I was done, I wanted to watch the algorithm work.

-So the code in this project consists of a GraphicalTutor, which fascilitates representing any algorithm as an animation, some general geometric classes -- point, segment, vector, triangle, circle -- and some algorithms specific to perimeters.
+So the code in this project consists of a `GraphicalTutor`, which fascilitates representing any algorithm as an animation, some general geometric classes -- point, segment, vector, triangle, circle -- and some algorithms specific to perimeters.
 The point is not to invent a better algorithm, since this is well-trodden ground, but to have fun reinventing algorithms, and to produce something one could use to explain these algorithms.